Any model variable can be set as a model parameter. There are two primary reasons to set a model variable as a

 The designation of required, optional, and derived occurs automatically based on how the parameter is used in the model.
 For example, if the variable is used as the input to a required parameter of a tool in the model, that model parameter will be required.
 You can change model parameters from optional to required for the model tool, but you cannot change required parameters to optional.

 To change an optional parameter to a required parameter, set the Type option to Required on the Parameters tab of the tool's Properties window.

 Parameters can be assigned a category.
 Categorized parameters are displayed in a drop-down section when the tool is opened in the Geoprocessing pane.

 Parameter filters are used to limit or restrict the input values or data that can be specified for a model tool parameter.
 For example, the Value List filter requires that only values from a list can be specified for the parameter.
-Values entered into a parameter that do not match the filter will cause an error; the model cannot be executed until a valid value is entered.
+Values entered into a parameter that do not match the filter will cause an error; the model cannot be run until a valid value is entered.

 The following filters are available: